Rush Limbo wrapping up another week of broadcast excellence.

 Mark, are you there?

-I It hurts them when they hear that.
+It hurts them when they hear that.

-But I called because I believe that all these people that go to this J school or journalism school are um coming out and becoming salesmen, and they should be called such.
+But I called because I believe that all these people that go to this J school or journalism school are coming out and becoming salesmen, and they should be called such.

-You know that's got to be an insult to those people because that's really what they do, and they should be treated like slick oil salesmen.
+You know, that's got to be an insult to those people because that's really what they do, and they should be treated like slick oil salesmen.

 You know, I like that.

-They they are they are advocates.
+They are advocates.

 They are advocates of a point of view.

-You know, I I think this idea that journalists have to be objective and unbiased is impossible.
+I think this idea that journalists have to be objective and unbiased is impossible.

 It's impossible for an engaged human being to not care about the outcome of events.